Home Long-distance paths Lake District Chiltern Hills Photographs Links Huntington's Disease Association

 Looking back along the road through Chartridge

-I turned right and followed the road through Chartridge for about half a mile, then turned left down Buslins Lane going steeply downhill.
+I turned right and followed the road through Chartridge for about three quarters of a mile, then turned left down Buslins Lane going steeply downhill.
 This turned right along the valley bottom, then went left to reach a road.
 Across this, I followed a farm drive and then a bridleway going back uphill into Captain’s Wood (where I’d been on that Buckland Common walk).
-Beyond the wood, I followed a path past a farm to reach the edge of Little Hivings, a ’suburb’ of Chesham.
+The bridleway almost immediately turned right in the wood, but I continued straight on along a footpath.
+Near the far side of the wood I turned left when the path ended at a path T-junction.
+I then took the second footpath on the right, leaving the wood and passing close to Mount Nugent Farm to reach the edge of Little Hivings, a ’suburb’ of Chesham.

 Buslins Lane